arnavbaronia/HAB-MERN/README.md

 This project is a Healthcare Appointment System built using the MERN stack (MongoDB, Express.js, React, and Node.js).
 It includes user authentication, different user roles, appointment booking functionality, an admin dashboard, and profile management.

+**Note:** This project was built by a team of 5 people during our internship at ETHNUS.

 ## Features

 ### User Authentication: